Which optimization algorithm to choose?

 Then we extract the values of the fitted parameters, the value of the corresponding log-likelihood and the number of counts to the function to minimize and its gradient (whether it is the theoretical gradient or the numerically approximated one).

-2.4 Results of the numerical investigation
+2.4.
+Results of the numerical investigation

-Results are displayed in the following tables:
+Results are displayed in the following tables: (1) the original

-(1) the original parametrization without specifying the gradient (-B
+parametrization without specifying the gradient (-B

 stands for bounded version and -G

-(3) the log-transformed parametrization without specifying the gradient,
+for gradient), (3) the log-transformed parametrization without

-(4) the log-transformed parametrization with the (true) gradient (-G
+the (true) gradient (-G

 stands for gradient).